Abu Hanifa: Name

-Muslim scholarship states that there is no disagreement with his name being Nu'man.
-This name is said to mean blood on which the body survives, which some suggest is the soul.
-An alternate meaning is that this is the name of a pleasantly smelling red or purple flower.
-A third alternative is that it is the fa'lan (template) from the word ni'mah (blessing), as Muslims believe Abu Hanifah is God's blessing upon His creation.
+There is no disagreement with his first name being Nu'man in the Muslim scholarship, although its meaning is uncertain.
+The range of meanings given for it include: blood on which the body survives, which some suggest is the soul; the name of a pleasantly smelling red or purple flower; or the fa'lan (template) from the word ni'mah (blessing), as Muslims believe Abu Hanifah is God's blessing upon His creation.

 How Abu Hanifa earned his patronymic is disputed.
-According to some linguists, including Muhyi al-Din, ḥanīfa refers to "inkpot" in Abu Hanifa's dialect.
+According to some linguists, including Muhyi al-Din, ḥanīfa refers to "inkpot".
 He was often seen with one, thus earning his name this way.
 According to this interpretation, his name literally means the "Father of the Inkpot".
 Alternatively, Hanifah is the feminine form of hanif, which means a recluse (nasik) or submitter (Muslim).

 However, some historians contest he earned it as he had a daughter named Hanifa.
 His name would then mean the "Father of Hanifa".
 The opposing side believes he never had a daughter with such name.

 Biography

 Birth

+Abu Hanifa came from Central Asia, although sources disagree on his precise birthplace, variously identifying Kufa, which is supported by the majority, Kabul, Anbar, Nasa, or Termez.
 Historians disagree with regards to where he was born, though they agree he was born during the period of the Umayyad Caliphate.
 However, they differ regarding the year: 699 CE / 80 AH (held by the majority of classical Muslim scholarship), 696 CE / 77 AH, 689 CE / 70 AH, or 680 CE / 61 AH.
 Many historians choose the latest date, 699 CE / 80 AH; however, Muhammad Zahid al-Kawthari believed the date of 689 CE / 70 AH is supported by two considerations: